davechurchill/AI6001_Project/Project Specification/README.md

   - The project should be done in a group of 2 people (unless a serious reason prevents this somehow)
   - You MUST use AI tools to write the code for this project, since the point is to get you to learn to use them
   - You can use any amount of AI tools to write the code, website, dockerfile, etc for this project
+  - The game must be somewhat intuitive and enjoyable to play / iteract with

+## Required Game Functionality

   - You must create a web application that implements the user interface for a game that is playable with in the browser
+    - You must use either html canvas or three.js as the main rendering system for your game
   - You must create a non-trivial AI system for that game that controls a significant amount of gameplay for an AI agent
-  - The game must be somewhat intuitive and enjoyable to play / iteract with

-## Required Game Functionality
+  - Your game must have a user login system where people can log in to save or continue their progress since their last play session
+    - Usernames, passwords, and all data must be stored in a database (mongodb, for example)
+    - Security is not of great concern with this project, as long as the functionality works
+  - Your game does not need to be able to be played by 2 humans at the same time, but you need to have an AI player that you either play with or against in some way

 ## Docker Deployment